(Spoken on June 30, 1973.)

 When we act as slaves, we are samsarins.
 When we act as masters knowing what we do, we are liberated.
 The action of the karma yogin and the action of the bound soul are outwardly the same in their nature, character and form, but the one acts without knowing, and the other acts with knowing.
 There is nothing wrong with action, nothing wrong with the world, nothing wrong with anything, for the matter of that, but the wrong is with the state of our mind.
 Stone walls do not a prison make, as the proverb says.
 Prison is not four walls constructed around you.
 The consciousness with which you are living in a particular locality will determine whether you are living in a palace or in a jail.
 As far as the outer form is concerned, the jail also may look like a palace, but one is called a jail and the other a palace.
 The consciousness differs; the liberty of the person differs.
 The consciousness and the liberty of action make all the difference between the action of a master and of a slave – karma yoga and bundaka karma.

 The purpose of life is, therefore, the achievement of this ultimate knowledge, the unfoldment of the spark of consciousness that is within us into its deeper and deeper implications both quantitatively and qualitatively.
 It is for this purpose that we are struggling and fighting the Mahabharata battle.
 Until the ultimate purpose of this consciousness is reached, life is incomplete.
 You will not be satisfied with anything that is given to you until this purpose is achieved.
 Kings are not happy, beggars are not happy.
-Both the rich and the poor are unhappy, but for different reasons.
+The rich are not happy, and the poor are not happy, but for different reasons.
 When everything is provided to you, death may snatch away your enjoyments.

 There are many obstacles to the enjoyment of life, and the one thing that we have not yet been able to solve to the satisfaction of our heart is the mystery of death.
 Why do we die, and why is it that everyone is compelled to undergo this process, king and beggar included?
 We are frightened by the eventuality of what we know as death because of the ignorance of what it means.
 Death is nothing but a reshuffling of the conditions of evolution, and it appears to be unpalatable and frightening because of consciousness getting smothered by this process of what is called death.
 If consciousness had been attended with it, we would not be frightened so much.